Mobinergy/workspace-one-api/README.md

 - [x] Enable a pinned relationship between a host and cert.
 - [x] Disable a pinned relationship between a host and cert.

+## OrganizationGroups
+- [x] List all organization groups.
+- [x] List organization group by ID.
+- [x] List organization group by Uuid.
+- [x] Update an organization group by ID.
+- [x] Update an organization group by Uuid.
+- [x] Delete an organization group by ID.
+- [x] Delete an organization group by Uuid.
+- [x] Create a new organization group.
+- [x] Get a list of child organization groups of the specified organization group.
+- [x] Get the Device Count for all the Organization Groups that are available under the specified Organization Group.
+- [x] Provides the device sample rates for an organization group by Platform.

 ## AndroidWork
 In progress